 Summary dismissal stage

 The first stage is the summary dismissal stage.
-At this stage, a trial court will review the petition on its own to determine if the petition is makes a good argument.
-If the petition does not have a good argument, it will be summarily dismissed and the petitioner can appeal that decision.
+At this stage, a trial court will review the petition on its own to determine if the petition makes a good argument.
+If the petition does not have a good argument, it will be summarily dismissed, and the petitioner can appeal that decision.

 At this stage, the petition only needs to allege enough facts to assert a claim that is arguably constitutional.
 Formal legal arguments and citations to legal authority are not required.

 However, the petition must set forth some objective facts that can be supported or explain why those facts are missing.

 Motion to Dismiss stage

 If the trial court does not dismiss the petition at the first stage, the petition moves to the second stage.
 In the second stage, if the petitioner cannot afford an attorney, the court may appoint an attorney to represent the petitioner.
 If the court does appoint an attorney, the attorney must consult with the petitioner to determine what the petitioner contends were the violations of his or her constitutional rights.
 That meeting can take place by phone, by mail, or by electronic means.

 Once the attorney has met the petitioner, the attorney must review the Record of Proceedings from the trial and make any amendments to the petition filed at the first stage that is necessary to adequately present the petitioner’s contentions of violations of his or her constitutional rights.
 The attorney does not have to amend the petition if the petition already adequately states the petitioner’s claims and the attorney does not have to search the record for new claims that are not included in the petitioner’s original petition.

 The state can file a motion to dismiss the petition at the second stage.
 The state can move to dismiss the petition because of a procedural defect, or because the appeal does not make a substantial showing of a constitutional violation.